VictorDavis/legomena/README.md

 ## Data Sources

-This package may be driven by any data source, but the author has tested two: the [Natural Language ToolKit](https://www.nltk.org/) and/or the [Standard Project Gutenberg Corpus](https://arxiv.org/abs/1812.08092).
-The former being the gold standard of python NLP applications, but having a rather weak 16-book gutenberg corpus.
-The latter containing the full 40,000+ book gutenberg corpus, already tokenized and counted.
+This package may be driven by any data source, but the author has tested two: the [Natural Language ToolKit](https://www.nltk.org/) and the [Standard Project Gutenberg Corpus](https://arxiv.org/abs/1812.08092).
+The former being the gold standard of python NLP applications, but having a rather measly 18-book gutenberg corpus.
+The latter containing the full 55,000+ book gutenberg corpus, already tokenized and counted.
 NOTE: The overlap of the two datasets do _not_ agree in their exact type/token counts, their methodology differing, but this package takes type/token counts as raw data and is therefore methodology-agnostic.

 ```
 # moby dick from NLTK
 import nltk
 nltk.download("gutenberg")
 from nltk.corpus import gutenberg
-words = gutenberg.words("melville-moby_dick")
+words = gutenberg.words("melville-moby_dick.txt")
 corpus = Corpus(words)
 assert corpus.M, corpus.N == (260819, 19317)

 # moby dick from SPGC
 # NOTE: download and unzip https://zenodo.org/record/2422561/files/SPGC-counts-2018-07-18.zip into DATA_FOLDER
+import pandas as pd
 fname = "%s/SPGC-counts-2018-07-18/PG2701_counts.txt" % DATA_FOLDER
 with open(fname) as f:
     df = pd.read_csv(f, delimiter="\t", header=None, names=["word", "freq"])